 Financial services consist primarily of originating mortgages from our home buyers, selling such mortgages in the secondary market, and title insurance activities.
 We use mandatory investor commitments and forward sales of mortgage-backed securities ("MBS") to hedge our mortgage-related interest rate exposure on agency and government loans.
 These instruments involve, to varying degrees, elements of credit and interest rate risk.
 Credit risk associated with MBS forward commitments and loan sales transactions is managed by limiting our counterparties to investment banks, federally regulated bank affiliates and other investors meeting our credit standards.
 Our risk, in the event of default by the purchaser, is the difference between the contract price and fair value of the MBS forward commitments.
 For the first quarters of fiscal 2019 and 2018, Federal Housing Administration and Veterans Administration ("FHA/VA") loans represented 26.7% and 27.2%, respectively, of our total loans.
-The origination of FHA/VA loans have decreased from the first quarter of fiscal 2018 to the first quarter of fiscal 2019 and our conforming conventional loan originations as a percentage of our total loans increased from 67.7% to 69.8% for these periods, respectively.
-The origination of loans which exceed conforming conventions have decreased from 5.1% for the first quarter of fiscal 2018 to 3.5% for the first quarter of fiscal 2019.
+The origination of FHA/VA loans have decreased from the first quarter of fiscal 2019 and our conforming conventional loan originations as a percentage of our total loans increased from 67.7% to 69.8% for these periods, respectively.
+The origination of loans which exceed conforming conventions have decreased from 5.1% for the first quarter of fiscal 2019.
 Profits and losses relating to the sale of mortgage loans are recognized when legal control passes to the buyer of the mortgage and the sales price is collected.